candide-guevara/candide-guevara.github.io/_posts/database/0000-00-00-db-transactions.md

 ---
-title: Database transactions isolation levels
+title: Database, Transactions isolation levels
 date: 2015-05-23
-categories: [cs_related, database]
+categories: [cs_related]
 ---

 Recap of some of the different consistency guarantees you get on different relational databases.